wp-plugins/contact-form-7-newsletter/readme.txt

 1. Configure the Constant Contact section on the Contact Form 7 "Edit" form page

 ...and you're done!

+### Have multiple forms?
+You can configure integrations on a per-form basis.
+Different Contact Form 7 forms can add users to different Constant Contact lists.

 #### Features
 * Add contacts to multiple lists at once